alex-dunarentu/form-app/README.md

 ##

-The main goal for me was to take a break from a course and practice the stuff i've learned so far with react.
+The goal of application was to practice what i've learned to a point in a react course.

 ## Available Scripts